 Yes.
 Live Inbox can be used both inside and outside of enterprises.
 We will offer a version with additional enterprise features which you can read more about here.

 Live Inbox is available at a one-time fee of $39.95 per user.
-Volume discounts are available as are discounted prices for academic and non-profit organizations.
+This comes with free updates and service for 6 months

 We want more people to use Live Inbox.
 More people using our product translates to a better mature product.
 This is why we have the Live Inbox Invite program.